 - How will my baby handle it?

 - Is this engorgement pain for real right now?

 - Are all these feelings and emotions normal?

 - Why didn’t anyone warn me about this moment?

-There is guide-after-guide to help us with breastfeeding, but where is all the information about weaning (the final unlatch)?
+There are tons of guides and breastfeeding courses, but where is all the information about weaning (the final unlatch)?